by-JingLu/Leetcode-Problems/Interview/prepare-2-13.md

 - fast pointer reached th last node of the linked-list, the slow pointer is the node before the node should be moved
 #### 2095 Delete the Middle Node of a Linked List
 - we need to stop the node before the middle node to remove it
-- so we use `dummy` and change the condition
+- so we use `dummy` to make slow pointer stop in previous node
 #### 21 Merge Two Sorted Lists
 - use `dummy` and `tail`
 - whitch node is small, point to it and update it